 e.
 A tire rim must not be bent, cracked, have elongated bolt holes, or show repair by welding.
-Tire and rim combinations other than those recommended by the manufacturer will cause the POV to be rejected.
-Wheel nuts and bolts must be in place and tight.
+Tire and rim combinations other than those listed on the "tire and load information" label are authorized as long as they still meet all other requirements in this publication.
+Wheel nuts and bolts must be in place and be tight.